 The plain sense of the word "committer" is that you will have access rights to a specific Apache project's repository to write (as well as read) the source.
 Rather than creating a patch and submitting it to be actively reviewed and then (hopefully) committed, you can now create a local patch and commit it yourself - or even review and commit patches created by others.
 Your patches will still be reviewed by your fellow committers.
-This will happen after the event (usually through commit emails, although the exact convention for the review may differ between projects).
+Note that some projects use RTC (Review then Commit) rather than CTR (Commit then Review).
+Please check first.

 Take more care than you did before when working on the code, since you can change things directly.
 You should already know well (by example) how committers on your project are expected to behave.
 If you are not familiar, you can always ask your PMC for guidance.

 IMPORTANT: Note that you may need to hold discussions with your employer before signing the ICLA, since your employer may have rights to the coding work you do, even outside of your employment.
 Your employer might even need to provide a Corporate CLA - determining that is your responsibility.
 Also make sure that you keep up-to-date with this requirement.

 It is important to read and understand the agreements and strive to meet the standards expected.
 Correct title to the source is of great importance to ASF and it must be to you too.
 Some procedures may appear a little bureaucratic, but they are there to protect you as well as ASF.
 For a clearer understanding read the ASF license guide.

 Please take care to ensure that patches are original works which have been clearly contributed to the ASF in public.
 In the case of any doubt (or when a contribution with a more complex history is presented) please consult your project PMC before committing it.

 The acceptance process may take some time.
 Please be patient.
 You will be informed when the process is complete (and your PMC chair will monitor the progress).